 Order effective treatment for urinary tract infectionView all treatments

 To know if you have a UTI, you need to know how it presents.
-Here are some common symptoms of UTIs:
+Here are some common symptoms of a UTI:

 - A burning and painful sensation when urinating

-- Frequently needing to urinate urgently regardless of actually needing to urinate
+- Feeling the need to urinate urgently and frequently regardless of actually needing to urinate

 - Weakness or exhaustion